vuejs-translations/docs-it/src/guide/extras/composition-api-faq.md

 ### Posso utilizzare entrambe le API nello stesso componente?{#can-i-use-both-apis-in-the-same-component}

-Yes.
-You can use Composition API via the [`setup()`](/api/composition-api-setup) option in an Options API component.

-However, we only recommend doing so if you have an existing Options API codebase that needs to integrate with new features / external libraries written with Composition API.

 Si.
 Puoi utilizzare la Composition API tramite la "option" [`setup()`](/api/composition-api-setup) in un componente che utilizza le Options API.

 Tuttavia, ti consigliamo di farlo solo se disponi di un codice già presente basato su Options API che deve integrare nuove funzionalità / librerie esterne scritte con la Composition API.

 ### Le Options API verranno deprecate? {#will-options-api-be-deprecated}

-No, we do not have any plan to do so.
-Options API is an integral part of Vue and the reason many developers love it.
-We also realize that many of the benefits of Composition API only manifest in larger-scale projects, and Options API remains a solid choice for many low-to-medium-complexity scenarios.
 No, non abbiamo alcun piano a riguardo.
 Le Options API è parte integrante di Vue e il motivo per cui molti sviluppatori lo adorano.
 Ci rendiamo anche conto che molti dei vantaggi della Composition API si manifestano solo in progetti molto grandi e le Option API rimangono una scelta solida per molte applicazioni con complessità medio-bassa.

 ## Relazione con Class API {#relationship-with-class-api}